warte67/SDOM/docs/progress.md

 - Implement garbage_collection() for display objects.

 ## Current repo/test state (summary)
-DomHandle_UnitTests.cpp now contains:
+DisplayObject_UnitTests.cpp now contains:
-- A concise numeric mapping header above the DomHandle tests.
+- A concise numeric mapping header above the DisplayObject tests.
 - Full human-readable descriptions (matching the strings passed to UnitTests::run) in place of the short mapping comments.
-- Test functions renamed to DomHandle_test1 … DomHandle_test10.
+- Test functions renamed to DisplayObject_test1 … DisplayObject_test10.
 - The tests vector updated to call the new functions and includes matching descriptive comments.
-- Debug output updated to reference DomHandle_test10 where applicable.
+- Debug output updated to reference DisplayObject_test10 where applicable.
 - A clean build and test run were executed successfully.